 The Folder Permissions Report allows you to export a CSV file showing all of the permissions for a folder and all of its sub-folders.
+This report includes a row for each explicit permission set on a folder (i.e., the folder upon which the permission is set).
+It does not include a row for each sub-folder/descendant that inherits a permission.
 The report is accessible to Administrators and Power Users with roles that allow for reporting.

 If you'd like to learn more, our Reports & Auditing Overview article covers all of the reports available to you.